 By default, Checkr’s waiting period is set to 7 calendar days, and Checkr's system will modify this waiting period as necessary under applicable law.
 For example, the city of Philadelphia requires a 10-day waiting period.
 Additionally, Checkr clients can increase the number of days from 7 should they wish (although 7 days is the minimum).
 If the candidate does not respond within that period of time, Checkr will automatically send a post-adverse notification to the candidate on your behalf (also known as an adverse action notification).

 The FCRA does not define a set number of days for the waiting period, but does mandate a “reasonable waiting period.”
 This waiting period allows candidates to receive the notice, review the background report, and dispute it if the information is incorrect.
 Most companies provide at least 5 business days or 7 calendar days to give the candidate opportunity to respond.

-To see the status of all candidates in the Adverse Action process, including those in the waiting period, log into the Checkr Dashboard, go to the Adverse Action section, and set any status or date filters you want to use.
+To see the status of all candidates in the adverse action process, including those in the waiting period, log in to the Checkr Dashboard, go to the Adverse action section, and set any status or date filters you want to use.

-Here, you can see the status of your candidates in Adverse Action.
+Here, you can see the status of your candidates in adverse action.

 Namely, you should consider:

 - The nature and gravity of the offense or conduct